erizosamurai/imagio/README.md

 Imagio is a command-line interface (CLI) tool for semantic image search, powered by CLIP (Contrastive Language–Image Pretraining) and Faiss (Facebook AI Similarity Search).
 It enables users to process a folder of images to generate embeddings, store them in a Faiss index, and search for images using text queries, retrieving the top-k most relevant images above a specified similarity threshold.

-Licensed under the MIT License, Imagio is designed for ease of use, efficiency, and extensibility, making it ideal for researchers, developers, and enthusiasts.

 ---

 ## Installation